Mixture of Inverse Gaussians for Hemodynamic Transport (MIGHT) in Multiple-Input Multiple-Output Vascular Networks: Introduction

-Especially the derivation of analytically tractable, closed-form models is desirable for several reasons.
-In communication applications, these properties are essential for deriving capacity, mutual information, and optimal detection rules.
-For medical applications like early cancer localization, model inversion for source inference requires well-posed, analytical models to ensure solvability.
-Lastly, simulating large \acp{VN} demands tractable models for computational efficiency and interpretability.
+In particular, the development of insightful, analytically tractable, and closed-form models is desirable for several reasons.
+In communication-oriented applications of \ac{MC}, such channel models are essential for the derivation of capacity, mutual information, modulation schemes, and optimal detectors~\cite{Rose19,Pierobon16,Kuran21}.
+Likewise, for medical applications of \ac{MC}, including targeted drug delivery and continuous health monitoring, analytical channel models that provide physical insight are of critical importance \cite{Felicetti16,Ghavami20,ChudeOkonkwo2017}.
+For instance, in early cancer detection and localization, source inference relies on model inversion, which in turn requires tractable analytical models to ensure solvability and uniqueness of the solution.
+Moreover, since \acp{VN} in in-body environments can be large-scale and topologically complex, computationally efficient and analytically tractable models are indispensable for both the analysis of signaling molecule propagation and the design of efficient communication, localization, and estimation schemes within such networks.